timOTdev/0036_wanderlustoria/README.md

 - [Wanderlustoria](https://wanderlustoria.herokuapp.com/) is an picture sharing platform for travel-enthusiasts to share their experience and inspire others to travel
 - Sign up for an account, share photos and stories, comment on other stories, and make new friends
-- Currently: Stable Version v1.0 -- updates are possible, not currently planned (as of 4/12/2018)
+- Currently: Stable Version v1.0 -- updates are possible, not currently planned (as of 4/15/2018)

 ## Features

 - A fast, powerful platform built with NodeJS/ExpressJS/MongoDB
-- Upload photos which are hosted on cloudinary
+- Upload photos which are hosted on Cloudinary
 - Sign up and log into your own account with PassportJS
-- Auto-finds Google Map of location based on the name
+- Auto-finds Google Map of location with use of Geocoder API
 - Add/update/delete stories with user login
 - Add/update/delete comments with user login
 - Create/update/delete your own user profile
 - Check out other user's profiles
-- Reset your forgotten passwords via email
+- Reset your forgotten passwords via email with Nodemail API

 ## Admin Features